xujian-12/cryptocom/Q3/README.md

 ## Enhancement

-- Mongodb can be more secure by creating authentication.
+- MongoDB can be more secure by creating authentication.
-- Mongodb can be replaced by other cache database e.g Elasticahe server to help in infrastructure management
+- Self-hosted MongoDB can be replaced by dedicated database e.g DynamoDB/MongoDB atlas to help in infrastructure management